I wanted to name this post “Titles and knowledge” but figured out that I will write a bit wider 😉 …

 But: “Experience alone does not equate to success.
 Just because someone has been a coach for 30 years doesn’t mean they are a good coach.
 Success and experience go hand-in-hand when you mix in the right combination of strong relationships, an insatiable drive to learn, and the ability to adapt and experiment with new ideas.” – Joel Jamieson.

 Last but not least, do you want to become a trainer or a coach?
 I prefer to become a coach and I am aware how much effort and how long it will take.
 Be consistent with the items listed above and enjoy the process of becoming a COACH (slowly but surely).
+Also, there is no such thing as the best coach in the World, everything is relative.
+Stop trying to become the best one, striving to reach YOUR max potential – that’s the right attitude.

 If you want to know more of how to successfully deal with people I highly reccomend the following book: